joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 v1.0.10
 ===========
 Added
-  Extra primitives tetrahedron, concave
+  Split primitive panel into two tabs and added  extra primitives Added Honeycomb grille
+  Drop from left, right, front and back added to editor.
+  First version of a bevelled gear tool
-  Drop from left, right, front and back added to editor. dropabove, dropbelow, dropfront, dropback, dropleft, dropright added to limpet Added sgn(), MoveBackTo() and Cenflo() to standard limpet lib When importing from a thingiverse zip file, auto suggest an output subfolder name First version of a bevelled gear tool
+  When importing from a thingiverse zip file, auto suggest an output subfolder name
-  Solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() added to limpet Offer to save current model file when switching to a script file When running a limpet script from the command line return an exit code, 0 for success, -1 for fail.
+  When running a limpet script from the command line return an exit code, 0 for success, -1 for fail.
 Allows for error checking in cmd and make files.
-  Added camera pan and camera point to centre buttons to object view used in dialogs Added increase/decrease size of path to common flexipath control Added choice of templates to new script file name dialog.
+  Added camera pan and camera point to centre buttons to object view used in dialogs Added increase/decrease size of path to common flexipath control Added make segment orthogonal (straight up or down, straight left or right) to flexipath control Offer to save current model file when switching to a script file Added choice of templates to new script file name dialog.
 User scripts can be stored in app data subfolder Remove duplicate triangles, that is triangles that have the same vertices but in a different order.
   First cut of point hull tool.
 Move individual points around in 3D space and a convex hull is created enclosing them all